Come Join Us!

 To become a referee for the Blackhawks you must complete these steps:

-- Complete referee certification and training through the Minnesota Soccer Referee Committee (SRC) and register for a clinic
+- Complete referee certification and training through the Minnesota State Referee Committee (SRC) and register for a clinic

 - Complete concussion training and, if you are 18 or older, complete the MYSA Background Check